 … And Beyond?

 Finding the underlying cause of humanity’s core problem offers the best chance of finding a solution, or at least dealing with it better.
-If we don’t know how ‘it’ is broken, how are we going to fix ‘it’?
+If we don’t know how it is broken, how are we going to fix it?

-Buddha does a remarkable job here with what I would call scientific simplicity.
+Buddha does a remarkable job with what I call scientific simplicity.
 His Four Noble Truths diagnose the cause of suffering and then proceed to offer solutions.
 However, does his diagnosis fully encompass modern circumstances?
 Perhaps we need to reexamine our problem in light of what is happening today.

 In any case, the advent of nuclear and genetic engineering, to name two foreboding innovations, makes the situation much more serious today than in Buddha’s time.
 On that, most people agree.
 The cause of our problem is less clear.
 While Buddha’s Truths identify the basic framework, they may not fully meet the challenges of our time.
 The following diagnosis is a blend of the Four Noble Truths and Taoist views, grounded in history and biology.

 We normally look to civilization to solve humanity’s societal problems.
 This would certainly be ironic if civilization itself was the underlying cause for most of these.
 All the evidence I see says it is.
 Simply put, the hierarchical nature of civilization, and the rapid changing circumstances it enables, bears the most responsibility.